-- Dealing with Allegations of Abuse against Teachers and other Staff: Guidance for Local Authorities, Headteachers, School Staff, Governing Bodies and Proprietors of Independent Schools (DfE) - Equality Act 2010: Advice for Schools (DfE) - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DfE 2018) - Mental Health and Behaviour in Schools: Departmental Advice (DfE 2014) - Information Sharing 2015 (HM Government) - What to do if you're worried a child is being abused 2015 (HM Government) - Working Together to Safeguard Children: A Guide to Inter-agency Working to Safeguard and Promote the Welfare of Children (2018) - Inspecting Safeguarding in Early Years, Education and Skills Settings (Ofsted) - School Inspection Handbook (Ofsted) - The Prevent Duty: Department advice for schools and childcare providers (DfE) - Mandatory Reporting of Female Genital Mutilation procedural information (HM Government) - Guidance for safer working practices (Safer Recruitment Consortium 2015) - Child Sexual Exploitation definition and guide for practitioners (DfE 2017) - Sexual violence and sexual harassment between children in schools and colleges (DfE 2018) - Race Disparity Audit Summary Findings from the Ethnicity Facts and Figures Website (Cabinet Office) - Data Protection: a toolkit for schools (DfE) - Preparing for the General Data Protection Regulation (GDPR) Information Commissioner's Office - Sexting in Schools and Colleges (UK Council for Child Internet Safety (UKCCIS))
+- Dealing with Allegations of Abuse against Teachers and other Staff: Guidance for Local Authorities, Headteachers, School Staff, Governing Bodies and Proprietors of Independent Schools (DfE) - Equality Act 2010: Advice for Schools (DfE) - Keeping Children Safe in Education October 2019: Statutory Guidance for Schools and Colleges (DfE 2019) - Mental Health and Behaviour in Schools: Departmental Advice (DfE 2014) - Information Sharing 2015 (HM Government) - What to do if you're worried a child is being abused 2015 (HM Government) - Working Together to Safeguard Children: A Guide to Inter-agency Working to Safeguard and Promote the Welfare of Children - Inspecting Safeguarding in Early Years, Education and Skills Settings (Ofsted) - School Inspection Handbook (Ofsted) - The Prevent Duty: Department advice for schools and childcare providers (DfE) - Mandatory Reporting of Female Genital Mutilation procedural information (HM Government)

-We are committed to safeguarding and promoting the welfare of all children and take account of the information contained in the DfE documents 'Working Together to Safeguard Children' and 'Keep Children Safe in Education: Statutory Guidance for Schools and

-Colleges (DfE 2018)' as the safety and protection of children is of paramount importance to everyone in this school and we work hard to create a culture of vigilance.
+We are committed to safeguarding and promoting the welfare of all children and take account of the information contained in the DfE documents 'Working Together to Safeguard Children' and 'Keep Children Safe in Education: Statutory Guidance for Schools and Colleges (DfE 2019)' as the safety and protection of children is of paramount importance to everyone in this school and we work hard to create a culture of vigilance.
 At all times we will ensure what is best in the interests of all children.